Frequently Asked Questions - FAQ - Las Vegas Medical Marijuana Clinic - MMJ Card, Marijuana Card, Weed Card, Weed Doctor, 420 Card, 420 Card

 How long will it take to get my Medical Marijuana Patient card?

 It currently takes 4 to 6 weeks to receive your approval letter from the State of Nevada.
+Same for out of state patients and their cards.
+HOWEVER everyone will have a letter of recommendation so they can shop NOW as soon as they leave our offices.

 How does the Nevada Medical Marijuana Program work?
+(For Nevada Cards)

 If your physician determines that you suffer from one of the diseases protected under the Nevada Medical Marijuana Program, you may apply to the Nevada State Health Division to register with the program.
 If the Nevada State Health Division approves your application and you pay the registration fees, the State of Nevada will issue you a Registry Identification Card.
 A Registry Identification Card is good for one or two years, upon which it must be renewed by re-applying.

 What are the patient requirements?
+(For Nevada Cards)

 Must be a resident of Nevada